 10 Biggest Fears That May Be Holding You Back

 1. Fear of Failure

-The fear of failure is one of the most common biggest fear that hold people back from living their best life.
+The fear of failure is one of the most common biggest fears that holds people back from living their best life.
 In a world that puts successful people on a podium, there can be shame on those who fall short or even worse, try in the first place.

 In the wise words of Anthony de Mello:

 “When the archer shoots for no particular prize, he has all his skills; when he shoots to win a brass buckle, he is already nervous; when he shoots for a gold prize, he goes blind, sees two targets, and is out of his mind.
 His skill has not changed, but the prize divides him.”